Hema23294/Anomaly-Detection-using-Autoencoders/README.md

 This project is about predicting the anomalies the from sensor outputs in a 24 hour window.
 The goal was to provide a count of the number of sensors that went off in a particular day.
 This was detected based on the loss values that went beyond the defined threshold.

-The dataset consisted of multiple .npy files covering many NConservatory and SConservatory from the amazon Seattle domes.
+The dataset consisted of multiple .npy files covering NConservatory and SConservatory from the amazon Seattle domes.

 (I will not be uploading the dataset due to competition rules)